 - Choose the folders to sync.

 When I used the default "email" app that came with the flavor of Android running on a Huawei phone, it automatically sync'd up with emails based on whatever magic DAVx5 does.
-After changing phones and losing access to whatever default app that was, I changed over to BlueMail and really like it.
+After changing phones and losing access to whatever default app that was, I changed over to BlueMail and like it so far.

-You'll have to enter your email and password, but according to BlueMail, that data never lands in BlueMail's hands, nor do emails land on their servers.
+You'll have to enter your email and password (I really wish they implemented oauth or similar, to grant them access solely to email), but according to BlueMail, that data never lands in their hands, nor do emails land on their servers:

 - BlueMail uses SSL, STARTTLS and OAuth enforcing certificate check by default.